okwyrika/Brainwave_Matrix_Intern/README.md

 # Sales Analysis
-This exercise is from Brainwave Matrix Internship Program.
+This exercise is in line with Brainwave Matrix Internship Program.

 ## Table Of Contents
 - [Scenario ](Scenario)